-How to have child’s schedule when at home?
-While at home, children can get bored and stressed out.
+Is it easy to make a child’s schedule when at home?
+Well, when kids are at home, they can get bored and stressed out easily.
 It can be hard to balance online classes, play, and still being organized.
 We adults ourselves find it really difficult to manage and organize at times, isn’t it?

-The ‘school’ is now at home, the kids can’t meet their friends, their old routine and structure of life have changed, yet the children need to stay active, attend online classes, and find means of recreation at home.
+The ‘school’ is now at home, and kids can’t meet their friends, the old routine and structure of life are changed drastically.
+Yet kids need to stay active, attend online classes, and find means of recreation at home.

-While it’s important to make sure the children get used to the system at home, and we also have to remember not to overload their schedule.
+While it’s important to make sure the children get used to the new system at home, but we also have to remember not to overload kids’ schedules.

 Let’s see how we can have a daily schedule of kids at home: